-- Impact of a novel splice variant of TRAIL called TRAILshort on TRAIL signaling
+- Regulation of tumor necrosis factor-related apoptosis-inducing ligand (TRAIL) and the impact of a novel splice variant of TRAIL called TRAILshort on TRAIL signaling

 Significance to patient care

-Dr. Badley's long-term research goals are to develop novel strategies to cure HIV by eradicating HIV reservoirs, and to create novel immune-based therapies with applications in both virology and oncology.
+Dr. Badley's long-term research goals are to develop novel strategies to cure HIV infection by eradicating HIV reservoirs and to create novel immune-based therapies with applications in both virology and oncology.

-- Named, H.H.
-Sheikh Khalifa bin Zayed Al Nahyan Professor of Infectious Diseases, 2018
+- HH Sheikh Khalifa Bin Zayed Al Nahyan Professor of Infectious Diseases Honoring Walter R. Wilson, M.D., Mayo Clinic, 2018

 - Fellow, Infectious Diseases Society of America, 2008

-- Recipient, Dalhousie Young Alumnus Award, Dalhousie University, 2006
+- Dalhousie Young Alumnus Award, Dalhousie University, 2006

 - Elected member, American Society of Clinical Investigation, 2006